 Scroll to Deactivate account, then click Deactivate your account.

 Check the box next to Deactivate your account.
 If you installed apps on the workspace, we'll let you know those will be disabled.

 Click Deactivate account.

 Your account will be deactivated immediately.
 If you'd like to return to this workspace in the future, a Workspace Owner or Admin will need to reactivate your account.

-Every workspace must have a Primary Owner.
-If you're a Workspace Primary Owner, you'll first need to transfer ownership of your workspace.
+No option to deactivate?
+You're the Workspace Primary Owner, so you'll first need to transfer ownership.
 Once you've done so, you'll have the option to deactivate your account.